(Revised July, 2020)

 Termination of Lessons

-If a student and/or parent should decide to terminate lessons at any given time during the year, the studio requires a two week notice.
-Regardless of when appropriate notice is given, such student/parent shall be financially responsible for the following two weeks/lessons, whether the student/parent chooses to attend or be absent.
-Students may be dismissed from inadequate practice, uncooperative attitude towards the teacher or other students, failure to pay tuition, or excessive absences at lessons.
+If a student and/or a parent should decide to terminate lessons at any given time during the year, the studio requires a two-week notice.
+Regardless of when appropriate notice is given, such student/parent shall be financially responsible for the following two week’s lesson fees, whether the student/parent chooses to attend or be absent.
+Students may be dismissed for reasons of inadequate practice, an uncooperative attitude towards the teacher or other students, failure to pay tuition, or excessive absences from lessons.

 The student agrees to arrive at each lesson punctually, well-prepared, and with all necessary materials.
 Daily QUALITY practice is expected.
-How much practice time needed for each student shall be discussed with each student during the initial meeting and will be updated periodically as the student progress.
+How much practice time is needed for each student shall be discussed with each student during the initial meeting and will be updated periodically as the student progresses.

 If a student will be taking the entire summer off, such student’s time slot may be reserved by paying for the time slot in full and in advance.
-I do not recommend this, however, since the student will lose so much progress during the hiatus.
-Nevertheless, the time slot will need to be filled unless the full fee is paid to reserve the time slot until the fall.
+However, this is not recommended, since the student will lose so much progress during the hiatus.
+The time slot will need to be filled, unless the full fee is paid to reserve it until the Fall.

-I reserve two weeks of vacation every year – one in the summer and another in the winter.
+I reserve four weeks of vacation every year.
 The tuition rates are calculated accordingly; therefore, there is no adjustment for missed lessons while I am on vacation.